kristian-lange-tw/JATOS_docs/pages/Two-Types-of-Session-Data.md

 ---
-title: Two Types of Session Data
+title: Three Types of Session Data
-keywords: session data, Study Session, group session
+keywords: session data, Study Session, group session, batch session
 tags:
 summary:
 sidebar: mydoc_sidebar
-permalink: Two-Types-of-Session-Data.html
+permalink: Three-Types-of-Session-Data.html
 folder:
 toc: false
 last_updated: 28 Dec 2016
 ---

 Often you want to store information during a study run and share it with other components of the same study, or - if it is a group study - within the group.
 For this JATOS provides the Session Data.
-There are two different Session Data types, both of which are stored **temporarily** in your database, and will be deleted once they are no longer in use.
+There are three different Session Data types, all of which are stored **temporarily** in your database, and will be deleted once they are no longer in use.

 The difference between session data and the result data is that the results are stored **permanently** in the database, and will stay there after the study is finished.
-All results should therefore go into the result data.
+So, store any information that might be useful for data analysis in the result data.

+### Batch Session Data
+The Batch Session Data is useful to share information between workers of a given batch, even if they don't belong to the same group.
+Some examples include:

+ * Control a pseudo-random assignment of conditions to workers (e.g., assign conditions A and B to the same number of workers).
+ * Combine results from different groups working in the same batch.

 ### Study Session Data